reduxframework/docs/docs/configuration/global_arguments.md

 ## intro_text
 **Default**: `<p>This text is displayed above the options panel.
 It isn\'t required, but more info is always better!
 The intro_text field accepts all HTML.</p>`

-This variable sets the text that appears at the top of the options panel, but below the title.
+Set the text that appears at the top of the options panel, but below the title.
 HTML is permitted.

 ## last_tab
 **Default**: `''`

-This variable sets forces the option panel to open at the specified tab number.
+Sets forces the option panel to open at the specified tab number.

 ## load_on_cron
 **Default**: `false`

 Redux, by design, will not run when cron jobs are triggered.
-If you require the global varaiable to be set with you theme options during a cron job, set this argument to `true`.
+If you require the global varaiable to be set with your theme options during a cron job, set this argument to `true`.

 ## menu_icon
 **Default**: `''`

-This variable accepts a URL to a custom icon to be displayed in the primary menu icon.
+Accepts a URL to a custom icon to be displayed in the primary menu icon.

 ## menu_type
 **Default**: `menu`

-This variable sets whether the admin menu is displayed.
+Set whether the admin menu is displayed.
 Accepts either `menu`, `submenu`, or `hidden`.

 ## menu_title
 **Default**: `Sample Options`

-This variable sets the text to display as the admin menu's label, and only when the admin menu is available.
+Set the text to display as the admin menu's label, and only when the admin menu is available.

-## network_admin
-**Default**: `false`

-This variable enables the network admin when using the `network` [database](/redux-framework/arguments/database) mode.

-## network_sites
-**Default**: `true`

-This variable enables sites as well as admin when using the `network` [database](/redux-framework/arguments/database) mode.

 ## open_expanded
 **Default**: `false`

-This variable determines if the option panel sidebar is to be displayed.
+Determines if the option panel sidebar is to be displayed.
 This may be useful for an option panel with only one section.

 ## opt_name
 **Default**: `redux_demo`

-This is the variable where all option data is stored in the database.
+Sets where all option data is stored in the database.
 It also acts as the global variable in which data options are retrieved via code.

 ## output
 **Default**: `true`

-This variable acts as a global shut-off for the framwork's dynamic CSS output.
+Acts as a global shut-off for the framwork's dynamic CSS output.
 When set to false, Google fonts are also disabled.

 ## output_tag
 **Default**: `true`

-This variable sets whether dynamic CSS will be generated for the customizer and Google fonts.
+Set whether dynamic CSS will be generated for the customizer and Google fonts.
 However, when set to false, dynamic CSS will no longer print to the page head.

 ## page_icon
 **Default**: `icon-themes`

-This variable sets the icon appearing in the admin panel, next to the menu title.
+Set the icon appearing in the admin panel, next to the menu title.

 ## page_parent
 **Default**: `themes.php`

-This variable sets where the option menu will be places on the WordPress admin sidebar.
+Sets where the option menu will be placed on the WordPress admin sidebar.
 For a full list of options, visit: <a href="http://codex.wordpress.org/Function_Reference/add_submenu_page#Parameters">http://codex.wordpress.org/Function_Reference/add_submenu_page#Parameters</a>

 ## page_priority
 **Default**: `''`

-This variable accepts a number specifying where the menu will appear in the admin area.
+Accepts a number specifying where the menu will appear in the admin area.

 ## page_permissions
 **Default**: `manage_options`

-This variable set the permission level required to access the options panel.
+Set the permission level required to access the options panel.
 For a complete list of roles and capabilities, please visit this page: [https://codex.wordpress.org/Roles_and_Capabilities](https://codex.wordpress.org/Roles_and_Capabilities)

 ## page_slug
 **Default**: `_options`

-This variable set the page slug to denote the options panel.
+Set the page slug to denote the options panel.
 It's recommended to place a unique string (i.e. - theme name) before the value's underscore.

 ## page_title
 **Default**: `Sample Options`

-This variable sets the title to be displayed on the panel page.
+Set the title to be displayed on the panel page.

 ## save_defaults
 **Default**: `true`

-This variable sets whether the default values are saved to the database on load, before Save Changes is clicked.
+Set whether the default values are saved to the database on load before saving changes.

 ## settings_api
 **Default**: `true`